csc301-fall-2021/assignment-2-66-shishune-waitingforpancakes/README.md

             - "combined_key": For global daily reports, this is the province/state and country/region.
 For US daily reports, this is the city, the province/state and country/region.
 For example: "Kerala, India'.
 Note that each combined key must be put in single quotations.
 Therefore, for several combined key, it would look like this: "combined_key":"'Kerala, India','Luxembourg, Belgium'"
             - "province_state": This is the province or state of the daily report.
             - "country_region": This is the country or region of the daily report.
             - "date": This is the date of the daily report.
-The format is "yyyy-mm-dd",
+The format is "yyyy/mm/dd",
         - can specify what type of data they would like.
 These keys take in booleans, and where True will include the attribute in the result, and False will not.
 All of these attributes are optional.
             - "confirmed"
             - "recovered"